lightkurve/lightkurve/docs/source/api/index.rst

 API
 ===

-This page provides an overview of the Python functions and classes provided by Lightkurve, also known as the API (*Application Programming Interface*).
+This page provides an overview of the Python functions and classes provided by the Lightkurve package.
+Programmers tend to refer to a list like this as the API (*Application Programming Interface*).

 Light curves